a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 Expanded intermediate trails and terrain

-An increased amount of intermediate skiing has now also opened in the resort, with JHMR now trying to balance its extreme reputation with some easier terrain.
+An increased amount of intermediate skiing has now also opened in the resort, with Jackson Hole now trying to balance its extreme reputation with some more accessible terrain.
 The new Teton lift, which opened in December 2016, is roughly midway between the Casper Quad and the Apres Vous quad but goes much higher than both.
-It has opened up two lovely blue runs, and a black run called Kemmerer.
+It opened up two lovely blue ski runs on the north side of the mountain, plus a black run called Kemmerer which is the resort’s entry-level black run.

-But whether you’re looking for tree-skiing, bumps, or open bowls, you’ll find plenty to keep you happy – and you’ll enjoy it a whole lot more if you book some tuition with JHMR’s top-notch ski school.
+But whether you’re looking for tree-skiing, bumps, or open bowls, you’ll find plenty to keep you happy – and you’ll enjoy it a whole lot more if you book some tuition with Jackson Hole’s top-notch ski school.

-Jackson Hole and beginner friendly terrain has not ever been heard.
+Jackson Hole and beginner-friendly terrain has not previously gone hand in hand.
 But that’s changed of late.
-The last few seasons have seen Jackson Hole develop beginner’s ski areas and concentrate on increasing intermediate terrain.
-Skier’s left/looker’s right of Jackson Hole ski area is almost a separate been hugely developed as a beginner and intermediate’s ski zone.
+The last few seasons have seen Jackson Hole develop beginner’s ski areas and concentrate on increasing its intermediate terrain.
+Skier’s left/looker’s right of Jackson Hole ski area is almost a separate resort to the steep tree-skiing haven of the skier’s right… Apart from it is connected, and has been hugely developed as a beginner and intermediate’s ski zone.

-There are kids-only learning areas, to avoid any hefty collisions between beginners, and zones where snowboarders can
+There are dedicated kids-only learning areas, to avoid any hefty collisions between beginners of varying size, as well as a practice zone where snowboarders can practice undeterred by skiers whooshing past.

-There are some nice easy runs at the bottom of the mountain: on the Eagle’s Rest trail underneath the Bridger gondola, and there’s more super-smooth skiing underneath the Teewinot chair next door, too.
+There are nice easy, long runs at the bottom of the mountain: on the Eagle’s Rest trail underneath the Bridger gondola, and there’s more super-smooth skiing underneath the Teewinot chair next door, too.
 Together, these two trails comprise what is pretty much a private area for beginners, and with the quality of the ski school so high, beginners are almost guaranteed to make rapid progress on them.
+In the lower section of the mountain here, beginners have no chance of getting lost in the mesh of ski trails, and are close by to restaurants for pitstops and breaks.

 Did we mention Snow King and Grand Targhee?

 In the town of Jackson itself is the often overlooked Snow King resort, home to local racing and night-skiing.
 It’s walking distance from the main square so it’s probably worth a morning’s skiing, especially if you’re staying in town and have teenage children who enjoy going flat out down steep groomed slopes.
-The Alpine Roller Coaster is right next too it, too.
+There’s also snow tubing at Snow King, and Jackson’s Winter Cowboy Coaster.

-Just across the Teton Pass is another resort, Grand Targhee, which gets a whopping 465 inches of snow on average each year.
-Its slopes are even quieter than Jackson’s – so if the snow is skied out on one side of the Tetons, you can always nip across to the other for some fresh tracks.
-Most people come here for the cat-skiing, which is awesome – on a fresh powder day grab a last-minute space in the cat, if you can.
+Just across the Teton Pass is another resort, Grand Targhee, which gets a whopping 500 inches (near to 13 metres) of snow on average each year.
+Its slopes are quieter than Jackson’s – so if the snow is skied out on one side of the Tetons, you can always nip across to the other for some fresh tracks.
+Back in the day, most people (which wasn’t a lot) came here for the cat-skiing, which is awesome, but the cat has been replaced by a high-speed six-man chair covering the terrain, which eases up access a tonne.
+For powder skiing and backcountry access Targhee is well known, and also for its beginner and intermediate skiing, as is well worth the trip.
+But note that Grand Targhee doesn’t have a big base area to entertain; A few lodgings, a base-bar and several dining facilities make up the village.

 Back to Top